lejard-h/google_maps_webservice/README.md

 ## General Information

-This is the Flutter Library for Google Maps Webservices.
+This is the Dart Library for Google Maps Webservices.
 You can find the Google Maps Platform Documentation [here](https://developers.google.com/maps/web-services), but if you're new to this, you may want to start [here](https://developers.google.com/maps/gmp-get-started).

 ## API Key

 To use this library you need a ***Web*** API key.
-Follow [these](https://developers.google.com/places/web-service/get-api-key) steps to acquire the key relevant to your particular Flutter application.
+Follow [these](https://developers.google.com/places/web-service/get-api-key) steps to acquire the key relevant to your particular Dart application.

-These keys are not to be used individually as Android or iOS API keys, but they are instead meant to be used in your Flutter application.
+These keys are not to be used individually as Android or iOS API keys, but they are instead meant to be used in your Dart application.

 ## Availables API